 Transport in the city

-Life in Venice is unique and distinctly different from other cities.
+Life in Venice is unique and very different from other cities.
 The city is virtually car-free, as the narrow streets and canals are not suitable for motor vehicles.
 The main means of transport are therefore walking, gondolas, water taxis and vaporetto.
 This specific mode of transport gives the city a peaceful atmosphere, although it is often overrun with tourists.

 Life in Venice